ARTICLES OF FAITH

 Article 15.
 Doctrine of Christian Stewardship

 We believe that good works are the fruits of saving faith and include being good stewards of all God’s blessings.
-Christians are to be responsible in the use of their time and talents.
+Christians are to be responsible for the use of their time and talents.
 Furthermore, Christians are required to be faithful in the use of their finances for the expense of the program of Christ in the world.

 The Old and New Testaments teach tithing as God’s financial plan for the support of His work.